-- a banking and investment services;22

-- b telecommunications;23

-- c broadcasting;24

-- Pursuant to (1) Directive 2013/36/EU of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms; (2) Directive 2004/39/EC of 21 April 2004 on markets in financial instruments to be replaced as of 3 January 2018 by Directive 2014/65/EU; and (3) Directive 2009/138/EC of 25 November 2009 on the taking up and pursuit of the business of insurance and reinsurance (Solvency II) as implemented in Italy by, respectively, (1) Article 19 of Legislative Decree No. 385 of 1 September 1993, (2) Article 15 of the Italian Securities Act, and (3) Article 68 of Legislative Decree No. 209 of 7 September 2005 and implementing regulations, a notification must be made to the competent authority (the Bank of Italy for banks, investment companies, asset management companies and investment funds; IVASS, the Italian Insurance Supervisory Authority, for insurance or reinsurance companies) of any proposed acquisition of a share interest in a bank or an investment services firm that:

-- a is equal to at least 10 per cent of the target's share capital;

-- b would enable the acquirer to exercise a significant influence on the target; or

-- c grants control over the target.
+23 Pursuant to (1) Directive 2013/36/EU, (2) Directive 2014/65/EU and (3) Directive 2009/138/EC (Solvency II) as implemented in Italy by, respectively, (1) Article 19 of Legislative Decree No. 385 of 1 September 1993, (2) Article 15 of the Italian Securities Act, and (3) Article 68 of Legislative Decree No. 209 of 7 September 2005 and implementing regulations, a notification must be made to the competent authority of any proposed acquisition of a share interest in a bank or an investment services firm that (1) is equal to at least 10 per cent of the target's share capital; (2) would enable the acquirer to exercise a significant influence on the target; or (3) grants control over the target.

 The competent authority shall authorise the acquisition after assessing certain factors, including the reputation and financial soundness of the investor, and the ability of the target, following the acquisition, to comply with its obligations under the applicable supervisory regime.

-Since the implementation of the Single Supervisory Mechanism in November 2014 (Council Regulation (EU) No. 1024/2013 of 15 October 2013), decisions on proposed acquisitions concerning Italian banks are adopted by the European Central Bank on the basis of a draft prepared by the Bank of Italy. - 23 Pursuant to Article 25 of Legislative Decree No. 259 of 1 August 2003 (Code of Electronic Communications), the supply of the network or electronic communication services must be authorised in advance by the Italian Ministry of Economic Development, which assesses whether the provider meets the necessary requirements.
-In the event that the authorised person intends to transfer this general authorisation to any third party (whether foreign or domestic), it must send prior notice to the Ministry, which may withdraw its authorisation in the event that it ascertains that the prospective transferee does not meet the necessary requirements.
-In addition, pursuant to Article 50 ter, Paragraph 4, of the Code of Electronic Communications, in the event that an undertaking designated as having a significant market power in one or more relevant markets intends to dispose of a substantial part or all its local access network assets to a third party, it must inform the Communications Authority in advance to allow the Authority to assess the effects of the transaction on the provision of fixed access lines and telephone services.
-As a result, the regulatory authority may impose, amend or withdraw specific obligations applicable to the designated undertaking. - As a general rule, under Article 1, Paragraph 6, Letter (c), No. 13 of Law No. 249 of 31 July 1997, the Communications Authority is empowered to authorise the acquisition of an undertaking performing radio-television broadcasting activities.
-In addition, pursuant to Article 43 of Legislative Decree No. 177 of 31 July 2005, notification of concentration transactions must be made in advance to the Communications Authority, which ascertains whether the transaction may hamper media pluralism.
-This notification is additional to the obligation to give notification of the same transaction to the Italian Antitrust Authority or the European Commission in the event that it meets the relevant requirements (see footnote 5). - d gas networks;25 and - e electricity networks.26 Moreover, in certain fields the law sets limits on the acquisition of controlling interests by non-EU persons (for instance, as regards airline companies27 and television broadcasters28).
-III TYPICAL TRANSACTIONAL STRUCTURES Although no specific requirement is set under Italian law, typically, although not exclusively, foreign investments in Italy are carried out through an Italian or EEA corporate vehicle, depending on a number of factors (including tax considerations).
-In theory, investing through an Italian or EEA company might also be considered for the purposes of complying with the above-mentioned reciprocity principles or to fall outside the scope of the government's review powers regarding strategic assets.
-However, if the ultimate foreign investor originates from a non-EEA country, such a structure may be insufficient in the event that the intermediate EEA company does not qualify as an EEA person for the purposes of the Law.29 Foreign investments may be implemented through the acquisition of an equity interest in an Italian target, either individually or through a corporate or contractual joint venture with an Italian or other person.
-Provisions of Italian company law may be relevant to certain 25 For example, pursuant to Article 9 of Legislative Decree No. 93 of 1 June 2011 (which implements EU Directive 2009/73/EC in Italy), a gas transmission system operator (gTSO) must be certified by the Italian Energy Authority to be compliant with one of the ownership unbundling models envisaged thereunder.
-While this provision applies to both Italian and foreign gTSOs, additional requirements apply in the event that the gTSO is not an EU national.
-Pursuant to Article 9 (implementing Article 11 of Directive 2009/73/EC), the Minister of Economic Development must set the criteria that apply to the above-mentioned certification when a non-EU person acquires control of the network.
-This decree, which has not yet been adopted, will ensure that the issuance of the certification does not jeopardise the security of energy procurement of Italy and the EU, or compliance with the international obligations.
-26 Pursuant to Article 36 of Legislative Decree No. 93 of 1 June 2011 (which also implements EU Directive 2009/72 in Italy), the electricity transmission operator (currently, Terna SpA (eTSO)) must be certified by the Italian Energy Authority as compliant with the applicable ownership unbundling model envisaged thereunder.
-While this provision applies to both Italian and foreign companies intending to acquire the eTSO, in the event that this acquisition were to be carried out by a non-EU national, additional requirements would apply.
-In particular, Article 36 also requires that the Minister of Economic Development set out the criteria that apply to the above-mentioned certification in the event that a non-EU person acquires the control of Terna SpA.
-This decree, which has not yet been adopted, will ensure that the issuance of certification does not jeopardise the security of energy procurement of Italy and the EU, or compliance with international obligations.
-27 Pursuant to Article 4 of EU Regulation No. 2407/1992, an EU airline company must be owned directly or through majority ownership by EU Member States or nationals of EU Member States, or both, and must at all times be effectively controlled by such states or nationals.
-28 Pursuant to Article 3 of Law No. 249 of 31 July 1997, the authorisations relating to private radio or television broadcasting may be granted exclusively to Italian or EU persons, while non-EU persons may only acquire control of such companies subject to reciprocity conditions.
-29 See footnote 11.
+- 24 Pursuant to Article 25 of Legislative Decree No. 259 of 1 August 2003 (the Code of Electronic Communications), for instance, in the event that a company authorised to supply the network or provide electronic communication services intends to transfer the relevant authorisation to any third party (foreign or domestic), it must send prior notice to the Ministry of Economic Development, which may withdraw its authorisation if it ascertains that the prospective transferee does not meet the necessary requirements.
+In addition, Article 50 ter, Paragraph 4, of the Code of Electronic Communications addresses the case of an undertaking designated as having significant market power in one or more relevant markets intending to dispose of a substantial part or all its local access network assets to a third party. - 25 As a general rule, under Article 1, Paragraph 6(c), No. 13 of Law No. 249 of 31 July 1997, the Communications Authority is empowered to authorise the acquisition of an undertaking performing radio-television broadcasting activities.
+In addition, pursuant to Article 43 of Legislative Decree No. 177 of 31 July 2005, notification of concentration transactions must be made in advance to the Communications Authority, which ascertains whether the transaction may hamper media pluralism. - 26 For example, pursuant to Article 9 of Legislative Decree No. 93 of 1 June 2011 (which implements EU Directive 2009/73/EC), a gas transmission system operator (gTSO) must be certified by the Energy Authority to be compliant with one of the ownership unbundling models envisaged thereunder. - 27 Pursuant to Article 36 of Legislative Decree No. 93 of 1 June 2011 (which also implements EU Directive 2009/72), the electricity transmission operator (currently, Terna SpA (eTSO)) must be certified by the Energy Authority as compliant with the applicable ownership unbundling model envisaged thereunder. - 28 Pursuant to Article 4 of EU Regulation No. 2407/1992, an EU airline company must be owned directly or through majority ownership by EU Member States or nationals of EU Member States, or both, and must at all times be effectively controlled by such states or nationals. - 29 Pursuant to Article 3 of Law No. 249 of 31 July 1997, the authorisations relating to private radio or television broadcasting may be granted exclusively to Italian or EU persons, while non-EU persons may only acquire control of such companies subject to reciprocity conditions.